BlenderAid/Asset-Flinger/README.md

 The Add-on also includes a drag-and-drop thumbnail generator for .obj files.
 (Works on Windows, Mac and Linux - Note, however, that **the Thumbnailer For Mac doesn't work.** **[Find here](http://files.manujarvinen.com/Blender_Aid/)** the development files that almost worked)

+> **Some history:**

-This add-on was made possible by the efforts of a 3D modeler and 3 anonymous programmers on their personal free time.
+> This add-on was made possible by the efforts of a 3D modeler and 3 anonymous programmers on their personal free time.
 The project started a long time ago **[back in 2013](http://blenderartists.org/forum/showthread.php?293731-OBJ-Asset-Library-Addon)** and was active only partly over time.
 There was some inspiration to develop it for the **[Blender Market's Add-on Contest](http://community.cgcookie.com/t/blender-add-on-contest-winners-announced/392)**.
 Thanks to Blender Market for the Honorable Mention!
-One idea was to put it on sale to there, actually. - However, it's not polished enough in order to be sold.
+One idea was to put it on sale to there, actually. - However, it was never finished and so it's not polished enough in order to be sold.

-So it is now released as a free add-on.
+It is now released as a free add-on.
 Feel free to fork it if you like.
 Although, **contributions as pull requests** to the project would be highly appreciated :)

+I, Manu, personally like to use it every day, regardless of its shortcomings :) And I plan to keep making and adding more CC-0 assets into it.

 ## Download :
-Download the easily installable Add-on with some ready-made ***CC0 / Public Domain / 100%-free-for-commercial-use*** assets here:
+Download the easily installable Add-on with some ready-made ***CC-0 / Public Domain / 100%-free-for-commercial-use*** assets here:
 **[Blender_Aid_Asset_Flinger_Add-on_v0.1.zip](http://files.manujarvinen.com/Blender_Aid/Blender_Aid_Asset_Flinger_Add-on_v0.1.zip)**

 ## Demo :